 Perry was born April 23, 1940, in Waynesboro.
 She received a Bachelor of Science degree in home economics at the University of Tennessee, Martin Branch in 1961 and earned a Master of Science degree in nutrition from the University of Tennessee, Knoxville, two years later.
 She later finished her doctorate in nutrition and food science at UT Knoxville in 1965.

 Her career in higher education began as a part-time instructor in the Department of Food Science at the University of Tennessee, Knoxville, in 1963.
 In 1966, she was appointed to a full-time position as assistant professor of food science and food systems administration.
 After serving as both assistant and associate dean of the College of Home Economics, Perry was selected as the University of Tennessee dean for graduate studies in 1973.
 By 1979, she was appointed associate vice president for academic affairs at Tennessee Technological University and continued in that position until 1986, when she accepted the chancellorship of the University of Tennessee at Martin.

-Margaret Perry led the campus through the economic downturn of the late 1980s and into recovery during the 1990s.
-Highpoints of her leadership include major renovations to the Engineering and Science Building, the Student Center, the "new" Paul Meek Library, and construction of the Children's Center; approval of a new degree program in engineering; the surpassing of funding goals for the University system's 21st Century Campaign; and the school's athletic standing being increased to 1AA.
-Her involvement of faculty and faculty committees in campus decision making earned her respect on and off campus.
-After eleven years as Chancellor, a term of service second only to Paul Meek, Dr. Perry retired in 1997.
-She now resides with her family in Brentwood.
+Perry led the campus through the economic downturn of the late 1980s and into recovery during the 1990s.
+She received numerous honors and awards for her state, regional and national work in higher education.
+Highpoints of her UT Martin tenure include major renovations to the Johnson Engineering and Physical Sciences Building, the Boling University Center and the "new" Paul Meek Library, as well as construction of the children's center.
+She also oversaw the approval of new degree programs, including a bachelor’s degree in engineering; the surpassing of funding goals for the university system's 21st Century Campaign; and the athletic transition to Division 1 and the Ohio Valley Conference.
+The UT Martin Pacers became the Skyhawks in 1985 during her time in office.